-Knowledge of any stock being placed on or removed from the Banned List is only shared with individuals who need the information to fulfil their professional responsibilities, the individual who provided the information and Compliance.
+Knowledge of any stock being placed on or removed from the Banned List is only shared on a "need-to-know" basis, with individuals who need the information to fulfil their professional responsibilities, the individual who provided the information and Compliance.
 The CIO and Head of Research are informed by Compliance of changes to the Banned List and must be aware of the inclusion of investments when undertaking trades - they are not informed of why the investments are on the Banned List.